keymanapp/help.keyman.com/developer/17.0/guides/develop/creating-a-touch-keyboard-layout-for-amharic.md

 as being output by pressing the single quote key before a digit key.

-The final tablet default keyboard layer, as displayed in the Touch Layout editor in the current release of Keyman Developer 10, now appears
+The final tablet default keyboard layer, as displayed in the Touch Layout editor in the previous release of Keyman Developer 10, now appears
 as:

 ![](/cdn/dev/img/developer/100/touch_amharic_keyboard_2.png)

 Here the editor is shown with the "s" key selected, displaying the pop-up key array with the four different Geez characters that can be